dcunited001/dcunited001.github.io/_posts/2016-06-23-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 they probably wouldn't tell you that.
 That would limit other people's scope of perspectives, when looking at their work.

+Literary style includes the language an author chose to use.
+That vocabulary includes cultural connections and evokes imagery, so style includes that imagery inspired by the use of language.
+It includes the overall format of the work.
+The author has a choice over the level of clarity they provide and what they choose to focus on.
+The narration can vary per chapter or per character as well, so that focus or perspective can change over a work.
+Some authors and works rely on a lot of wordplay.
+This is difficult to pull off well and those connections can be lost over time.

+Style includes how an author chooses to develop their characters and the level of parallelism and connectedness in their characters.
+In other words, the form an author uses or the themes they explore are best highlighted when there is a connection between movements in character development.

+### Temporality and Ordinality

+Some works employ a kind of temporal variation, a distortion of time in where events or their experience can shift with respect to time.
+Ordinal variation refers to variation in order itself.
+In fact, every book employs temporal and ordinal variation to some degree because there is no sense of time in words on paper.
+They are just words on paper, chapters in a book.
+There is no time there.
+The only sense of time arises from how a reader explores the pages in the book.
+The reader provides that sense of time by consuming the work.
+Authors need to be well aware of how it feels to read their own work and I'll discuss that in just a bit.
+Thinking about other people actually reading my writing has given me a bit of motivation to write differently.
+I don't want to change my art for others, but it'd be a lot cooler if others enjoyed consuming it.

+### Causality and Cardinality

+Another similar techniques employ variation in cardinality and causality.
+Distorting cardinality requires distorting how people perceive a collection of literature or the ideas in a book by changing the sets of ideas that people group together.
+We see this a lot with
+reboots: people want the franchise to be rebooted, so they can relive the myths they love as though they were new again. *Just a little bit of this* is *great*.
+Just a little bit.
+Too much rockin of the foundations is a bad thing.
+This style of cardinal distortion can be contained to a single work.

+And by distorting causality, some seriously cool Dr. Strange ish is possible.
+In otherwords, by breaking logic or altering the structure of ideas brought to life by words, new possibilities are available.
+This is something that excites me about *Virtual Reality*.
+No, it is not the simulation of reality that stimulates my imagination.
+It is that the very foundations of reality can be broken and a coherent world can be made and consumed viscerally.
+The rules of physics can be remade.
+And this can be done with fiction, writing and cinema as well.
+This is what frustrates me about first person shooters and other overly realistic video games.
+Why would you want to escape to a simulated version of reality that almost exactly mirrors the version of reality that you know?

+One place where
+- legend of zelda
+- reboots

+kinds of style
+- vocabulary/language
+- character development
+- novelty
+- the degree of clarity in detail
+  - or the kinds of perspectives which are shown
+- adherence to wordplay and language
+- paralellism/connectedness between characters
+- temporal variation
+- causitive variation
+- retelling the same story (legend of zelda)

+'differential style'
+- the difference between a work and the artist's other works
+- the difference between a world and other current works
+- these are a kind of style (though not very strong)

+symbolism (art movement)

 When you apply style to a work, which kind you apply and how much should seem uniformly embedded in the work, instead of a late idea or something that requires a ton of edits and reworks.
 Or it should at